henry32144/poll-website/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Use this website to pick the luckest person!

-This is the starter code of draw lots website.
+Use SimPoll to make simple polls in seconds!

 ### Built With
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/)